Eschatologue/CM_wiki/docs/class/magus/index.md

 #### Spellcasting Ability

-:ability-int: **Intelligence** is your spellcasting ability for your Magus spells.
+:abl-int: **Intelligence** is your spellcasting ability for your Magus spells.

 #### Spellcasting Focus